rctgamer3/tpp-updater/README.md

 tpp-updater
 ===========

-Chrome extension - Displays updates from an update feed as notifications in Chrome
+Firefox add-on - Displays updates from an update feed as notifications in Firefox

+**Known issue:** Due to Firefox limitations (nsIAlertsService) notifications will only be visible for ~4s.
+This behaviour cannot be changed.